facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 A Docusaurus 1 website is, in fact, built into just a bunch of static HTML pages.
 Despite using React, we were not fully utilizing the features React offered, such as component state which allows for dynamic and interactive pages.
 React was only used as a templating engine for static content and interactivity has to be added through script tags and `dangerouslySetInnerHTML` 😱.

-In addition, there is not an easy way to change how Docusaurus loads content.
+In addition, there isn't any easy way to change how Docusaurus loads content.
 For example, adding CSS preprocessors such as Sass and Less was not supported natively and involved many user hacks of adding custom scripts.

 For Docusaurus 2, we will be using [webpack](https://webpack.js.org/) as a module bundler and we are changing the way we serve content.
 Adding CSS preprocessors will be as easy as adding a webpack loader.
 Instead of a pure static HTML, **during build time we will create a server-rendered version of the app** and render the corresponding HTML.
 A Docusaurus site will be essentially an isomorphic/universal application.
 This approach is heavily inspired by [Gatsby](https://github.com/gatsbyjs/gatsby).